 What is multiple sclerosis?

-Multiple sclerosis (MS) is a chronic disease of the central nervous system.
-It is thought to be an autoimmune disorder, a condition in which the body mistakenly attacks itself.
-It’s an unpredictable condition that can be relatively benign to disabling.
-Some people with MS may be mildly affected, while others may lose their ability to see clearly, write, speak, or walk when communication between the brain and other parts of the body becomes disrupted.
+Multiple sclerosis (MS) is a long-lasting (chronic) disease of the central nervous system.
+It is thought to be an autoimmune disorder, a condition in which the body attacks itself by mistake.
+MS is an unpredictable disease that affects people differently.
+Some people with MS may have only mild symptoms.
+Others may lose their ability to see clearly, write, speak, or walk when communication between the brain and other parts of the body becomes disrupted.

 Myelin is the fatty tissue that surrounds and protects nerve fibers.
-In MS, the myelin is destroyed in multiple areas.
+In MS, the myelin is destroyed in many areas.
 This loss of myelin forms scar tissue called sclerosis.
 These areas are also called plaques or lesions.
-When damaged in this way, the nerves are unable to conduct electrical impulses to and from the brain.
+When the nerves are damaged in this way, they can’t conduct electrical impulses to and from the brain.

 What causes multiple sclerosis?